ibm-cloud-docs/satellite/setup-clusters-satconfig.md

 # Granting {{site.data.keyword.satelliteshort}} Config access to your clusters
 {: #setup-clusters-satconfig}

-By default, clusters that you create in a {{site.data.keyword.satelliteshort}} location have {{site.data.keyword.satelliteshort}} Config components.
+By default, clusters that you create in a {{site.data.keyword.satelliteshort}} location have {{site.data.keyword.satelliteshort}} Config components automatically installed.
+However, you must grant the service accounts that {{site.data.keyword.satelliteshort}} Config uses the appropriate access to view and manage Kubernetes resources in each cluster.
 {: shortdesc}

 {{site.data.keyword.satelliteshort}} Config requires admin access to your clusters to manage them.
 You can configure access in one of the following ways.